sjames/threadx-sys/README.md

 2. xxx_vectors.S
 3. tx_initialize_low_level.S

+I have started working on safe rust bindings for threadx.
+This will be available soon.
+Contact me to collaborate!
+PRs welcome.

 ## TX USER CONFIGURATION

 Set the TX_USER_FILE environment variable to point to the specific configuration for the ThreadX build.